 Our analysis shows that network companies can operate to a higher standard while lowering costs and investors are willing accept much lower returns on their investment than they get currently.
 This is because networks companies are stable and low-risk businesses.
 In short, we want less of consumers’ money going towards company profits and more towards building a better, greener network for the future.

-On 9 July we set out our detailed proposals for the five-year price controls that will power-forward these changes.
-Subject to consultation, we’ll make our final determinations in December 2020 and they will take effect on 1 April 2021.
+On 8 December we set out our detailed final package for the five-year price controls that will power-forward these changes.
+These will take effect on 1 April 2021.